NoraH2004/adv-absa/README.md

 I removing each word of a sentence one by one and let the model predict the incomplete sentences.
 Comparing the prediction before and after a word is removed reflects how the word influences the classification result.
 This procedure allows me to enhance the efficiency of my attacks.

-To execute the perturbations, I will focus on the input level rather than the embedding or semantic level.
+To execute the perturbations, I focus on the input level rather than the embedding or semantic level.

 ## Perturbations